thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-best.md

 To create a view from a Snowflake table that contains JSON, follow these steps:

-1. Log into your Snowflake instance.
+1. Log in to your Snowflake instance.

 2. If necessary, change your role so you can issue `CREATE VIEW` DDL statement in the target schema.
 See [CREATE VIEW](https://docs.snowflake.net/manuals/sql-reference/sql/create-view.html) in Snowflake.